 The most common treatment-related AEs included peripheral edema, nausea, creatinine increase and vomiting.
 Of patients treated with capmatinib, 84 percent experienced an AE, with 36 percent having grade 3/4 AEs (only 4.5% were Grade 4)1.

-Capmatinib is an investigational, oral and selective MET inhibitor
+Capmatinib is an investigational, oral and selective MET inhibitor discovered by

 2. Salgia R. MET in Lung Cancer: Biomarker Selection Based on Scientific Rationale.
 Mol Cancer Ther.
 2017;16(4):555-565.